Antisemitism in France: Since 2000

 Expressions of antisemitism were seen to rise during the Six-Day War of 1967 and the French anti-Zionist campaign of the 1970s and 1980s.
 Following the electoral successes achieved by the extreme right-wing National Front and an increasing denial of the Holocaust among some persons in the 1990s, surveys showed an increase in stereotypical antisemitic beliefs among the general French population.
+Since 2023, France has experienced a sharp increase in reported antisemitic incidents compared to previous years.
+A 2024 survey showed that 68% of French Jews feel unsafe in light of rising antisemitism.

 Speech and writing

 Dieudonné

 Public personalities have caused controversy by their positions which they call "anti-Zionist".
 This is the case of comedian Dieudonné, who was convicted of incitement to racial hatred, and who, during the European elections of 2009, led an "Anti-Zionist slate" along with essayist Alain Soral, president of Égalité et Réconciliation, and Yahia Gouasmi, creator of the Anti-Zionist Party.

 Despite gaining notoriety in his duo with Jewish comedian, Elie Semoun, in 1997 Dieudonné began incorporating antisemitism in his comedy and in his public persona.
 He was a proponent of the myth of Jewish conspiracy and power, often tying his anti-zionism with claims about "the Jewish lobby" and "the Jewish media."
 He touted Jewish responsibility for slavery and Jewish racism against Blacks and Arabs as reason for his beliefs about Jewish control, and allied with Holocaust deniers.
 Dieudonné leveled antisemitic attacks against many prominent French Jews such as Dominique Strauss-Kahn and Bernard-Henri Lévy among others.
 His antisemitism fuels his political and social campaigns, which resulted in a wave of antisemitic attacks against French Jews, including the killing of Ilan Halimi.
 Dieudonné has been fined ten of thousands of euros for defamation regarding antisemitic statements.